websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-elements.md

    }
 }
 ```

+As you type in the JSON editor, auto-completion reveals the available properties.
+To further understand the available JSON properties, see [Understanding the Schema](#understanding-the-schema).

 While any Element can be written in the Custom JSON Element, usually this approach is best reserved for simple Elements that add a query clause and perhaps a condition.
 Often these will not need a `uiConfiguration` section and will not make extensive use of the predefined template variables that can be used in an Element.
 For more complex cases, use the [Element source editor](#using-the-add-element-source-editor).